charon-bo/charon-bo.github.io/_pages/about.md

 [2023/08] Our work on platypus-inspired electro-mechanosensory finger for remote control and tactile sensing has been accepted by Nano Energy (IF: 19.06).

+[2023/01] SSR Group held the 2022 annual summary meeting in Shenzhen, China！

 <span class='anchor' id='-Publications'></span>